CYBERHIPPIECO/RADIOTOWER/README.md

 # RADIO TOWER - NARRATIVE GAME
 Radio Tower (Global Game Jam 2014)

-PrześlijRadio Tower Frequency Regulator visuals (check for various dials) PrześlijWrite the plot of the Radio Tower and change it into visual storyboard PrześlijMake a visual mock-up of Radio Tower message deciphering mode PrześlijMake a mock-up of intro messages for Radio Tower Prześlij
+Radio Tower Frequency Regulator visuals (check for various dials) Write the plot of the Radio Tower and change it into visual storyboard Make a visual mock-up of Radio Tower message deciphering mode Make a mock-up of intro messages for Radio Tower

-Date of conception: 24th January 2014 - 26th January 2014
+**Date of conception:** 24th January 2014 - 26th January 2014

 Theme: We don’t see things as they are, we see them as we are.